 What Happens If You Eat Too Much Protein?

-Cancer and Heart Health
+Cancer Risk and Heart Disease

 Cancer risk is associated with protein, but in regards to specific protein foods—not overall protein intake.
 Consuming more than 3.5 oz of red meats and processed meats (such as hot dogs) each day is significantly associated with increased risks for both colon and rectal cancers.
 However, consuming protein from plant sources (such as beans, soy, nuts, and seeds) is associated with a decreased risk for most cancers.

 The relationship between heart disease and protein is similar; it’s the protein source that matters most largely because protein foods from animals have higher levels of saturated fats.
 These fats increase one’s risk for the development and progression of heart disease, so it’s not surprising that higher intakes from animal proteins are also associated with an increased risk.